Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Linux-host-SecureBootEnabled).md

 2. Provision Service Pricipal(First Time Only)

 ```
-# Please contact Microsoft Confidential Team to get <sevice principal id> and <secret> for the Image Access.
+# Please contact Azure Confidential Computing Team to get <sevice principal id> and <secret> for the Image Access.
 # Give Tenant access to the image requires provision Service Prinsipal into your tenant by requesting a sign-in using a browser.
 # Replace <tenant id> with the your tenant id for the tenant that you would like to create the vm.
 # Replace <service principal id> with the service principal id Microsoft shared with you.